 - Print and export a summary to use in your appraisal

 The main cause of antepartum fetal distress is uteroplacental insufficiency.

 Factors within labour are complex but processes such as uteroplacental vascular disease, reduced uterine perfusion, intrauterine sepsis, reduced fetal reserves and cord compression can be involved alone or in combination.
 Gestational and antepartum factors can modify the fetal response to them.

 Reduced liquor volume, maternal hypovolaemia and fetal growth restriction are known associations.

-The overall risk of fetal distress (defined as need for prompt caesarean delivery) was shown to be 3.1% in an unselected population.
-The risk exceeded 20% in patients with severe pre-eclampsia, post-term or fetal growth-restricted fetuses with abnormal Doppler studies, moderate/severe asthma and severe hypothyroidism.
+The overall risk of prompt caesarean delivery needed for fetal concern was shown to be 3.1% in an unselected population.
+The risk exceeded 20% in patients with severe pre-eclampsia, post-term or fetal growth-restricted fetuses with abnormal Doppler studies and also in women with moderate/severe asthma or severe hypothyroidism.